 Grapes are fun!
 And they’re good for us.
 Key nutrients found in grapes include Vitamins C and K, and they’re a good source of antioxidants and are beneficial for heart health and to ward off disease through strengthening our immune system.

 So grapes are good, but make sure you buy organic.
 Commercially grown grapes are often treated with harmful pesticides, and grapes regularly appear on the Environmental Working Groups Dirty Dozen list.

 In case you’re wondering which grapes are healthier, red or green, there’s really little difference.
 Red grapes get a slight edge because they get their color from a boost of flavonoids (the same antioxidant found in oranges), but it’s pretty negligible.
 The healthiest grapes are the ones you’ll actually eat.
 If you prefer green grapes – as I do – eat and enjoy them!

 Grapes are a good finger food, so they make a terrific snack.
 One of my favorite snacks to help me power through the afternoon is a handful of green grapes and raw almonds.
 Aim for a cup of grapes a day.

 Did you notice a theme among the winter fruits?
 They’re rich in vitamin C. They’re immune boosters which we need when we’re more susceptible to illness.
 They’re anti-inflammatory which also keeps us from getting sick.
 They help keep us hydrated during the dry winter months.
 Mother Nature has yet again given us exactly what we need, when we need it.

+Many yummy winter fruits can help boost your fertility.
 Which are your favorite fruits to eat during the winter?
 Leave a comment and let me know!